 Strengths: The Institute for Head, Neck and Thyroid Cancer is composed of a team of world-renowned specialists who have integrated their respective expertise into a highly collegial and supportive multidisciplinary team to approach cancers of the head and neck.
 The group of more than 20 doctors and healthcare professionals is composed of Otolaryngologists, Head and Neck Radiologists, Oral-Maxillofacial Surgeons, Maxillofacial Prosthodontists, General Surgeons, Thoracic Surgeons, Neurosurgeons, Plastic and Reconstructive Surgeons, Endocrinologists, Oculoplastic Surgeons, Dentists, Head and Neck Pathologists, Psychiatrists, Nutritionists, Pain Management Professionals and Speech Language Pathologists.

 The group meets weekly for a multidisciplinary head and neck tumor board conference to discuss patients who present to Mount Sinai Downtown for management of a malignancy of the head and neck.
 The thyroid program meets monthly for multidisciplinary management of complex thyroid cancer patients.

 Eligibility: Graduates of US medical schools—or must have passed all parts of the USMLE.

 Fellows’ Duties/Responsibilities: The fellow is committed for a full year at Mount Sinai Downtown/Mount Sinai West and is involved in all aspects of head and neck patient care.
 The participant evaluates patients preoperatively in the office and actively participates in the work-up and treatment plan.
 The fellow meets all patients on the day of surgery, and is actively involved in each major head and neck ablation and reconstruction.
 In addition, the fellow manages all patients during the recovery period as well as evaluating them in the outpatient setting during the postoperative period.

 The Fellow enhances resident education by rounding daily with the team and performing informal didactics on resident rounds.

-Supervision, Teaching & Call: The fellow is supervised by the fellowship program director and other faculty.
+Supervision, Teaching & Call: The fellow is supervised by the fellowship program directors and other faculty.
 As the year progresses experience is graduated—and the fellow performs more surgery independently and takes the lead on many aspects of each ablative and reconstructive case—including the microsurgery portions.
 The fellow is expected to teach residents both in the operating room as well as on rounds.
 All licensed fellows will obtain privileges to be able to operate independently on patients deemed appropriate for their scope of expertise and experience.